Abhi39054/PyEssential/CONTRIBUTING.md

 ### 6. Submit a Pull Request (PR)

-Go to the original PyEssentials repository on GitHub and open a Pull Request from your branch to the main branch.
+Go to the original PyEssential repository on GitHub and open a Pull Request from your branch to the main branch.

 Reference any related issues (e.g., Fixes #10).